 Visitor & Recreation Strategy

-The Wellington Park Management Trust has commenced a two-year project to develop a Visitation and Recreation Strategy (VRS) for the 18,250 hectare Wellington Park.
+The Wellington Park Management Trust is developing a Visitor and Recreation Strategy (VRS) for the 18,250 hectare Wellington Park.
 The strategy will identify the visitation and recreational needs and opportunities that can be sustainably provided in the Park and provide recommendations and actions to realise these opportunities for the next 10 years.

-The purpose of the Visitation & Recreation Strategy is to identify the visitation and recreational needs and opportunities that can be sustainably provided in the Park and provide recommendations and actions to realise these opportunities for the next 10 years.
+The purpose of the Visitor and Recreation Strategy is to identify the visitation and recreational needs and opportunities that can be sustainably provided in the Park and provide recommendations and actions to realise these opportunities for the next 10 years.
 The Strategy is a key priority of the Wellington Park Management Plan and will inform any future reviews of that Plan.

 How can I get involved?